trebeljahr/trebeljahr.com/_booknotes/the-selfish-gene.md

 > The neuron is slower than the transistor, but it has gone much further in the direction of.
 62

-> The main way in which brains actually contribute to the success of survival machines is by controlling and coordinating contractions of muscles.
+> The main way in which brains  contribute to the success of survival machines is by controlling and coordinating contractions of muscles.

 > One of the most striking properties of survival-machi esbehavior is its apparent purposiveness.